Paklock/HackRF1/H2-Enclosure.md

-You can 3d print the following enclosure for your Portapack:
+You can 3d print the following enclosure for your Portapack (click the pictures to get the design files):

 [<img src="https://raw.githubusercontent.com/eried/portapack-mayhem/master/docs/images/h2_front.jpg" height="300">
 ](https://www.thingiverse.com/thing:4260973)